Carrageenan Uses in Food: Top 10 You Should Be Most Familiar With

 The use of carrageenan as a coagulant is not limited by the content of soluble solids and pH of the product, whether sugar is added or not, and whether it is acidic, neutral, or alkaline, carrageenan can form a gel, and its applicability is greater than that of gelatin and pectin.

-10. Uses of Carrageenan in Bakery Products (Bread, Creamy Snacks)
+10. Carrageenan Uses in Food: Bakery Products (Bread, Creamy Snacks)

 Fresh bread has a soft and elastic core, but when it is left to age, the hardness and brittleness of the bread gradually increase and the special flavor of the bread gradually disappears.

 However, adding carrageenan (0.012%~0.02%) can effectively increase its water retention capacity and thus delay aging.

 The Development of Carrageenan

 China's National Food Safety Standard-Food Additives-Carrageenan (GB1886.169-2016) stipulates that carrageenan can be used in appropriate amounts for all kinds of food according to production needs.

 The United Nations Food and Agriculture Organization (FAO) and the World Health Organization (WHO) Expert Committee on Food Additives (JECFA) removed the limit of daily intake of carrageenan in 2001 and confirmed that carrageenan is a safe, non-toxic and non-side effect food additive.